MaG21/curry/README.md

 [![Build Status](https://travis-ci.org/MarcosCommunity/curry.svg?branch=master)](https://travis-ci.org/MarcosCommunity/curry)

+# Proposal submission (Ver 2.0)
+Currently we're planing on making many more changes, those changes will affect the way we use the service today.
+But before making any change, we'll love to hear any new feature you've in mind, currently we're planing on implementing the following features:
+	- History (make rates from previous days accesible)
+	- Faster responses (increase the service's response time)
+	- Include new juicy API conserning employee's compensations.

-# Currency scraper for the Dominican Republic
+## Currency scraper for the Dominican Republic

 This is a simple service that provides the current currency exchange rate for<br>
 the Dominican Republic.
 To do so, we parse the web pages of all the major banks<br>